How to Store Your Eggs in Lime Water: Preserve Eggs Easily

 How To Store Eggs In Lime Water

-The choice of the container is important when storing eggs in lime water.
-Your options include:
+The choice of the container is important.
+Four options include the following:

 - A half-gallon (1.89-liter) mason jar.